 The castle has an upper part and a lower part; we didn’t have time to visit the lower one, we spent about one hour and a half there….
 In ancient times a bridge was connecting the two parts, now all the paths have been restored by English Heritage but of course… you need to walk up and down many, many, many steps.
 If you can’t stand heights, don’t consider the visit because steps are narrow and go up quite a bit!!

 Pictures don’t do justice to the place and a visit is highly recommended, both to the castle and to the village, where you can also visit the lovely and ancient Post Office.
 I regret we could not visit the Post Office inside because it was about to close but I attach a picture of it as well.
-I selected a few pictures for the article, however you can find the rest on my Facebook page at S. Merlin Chesters UK.
 Enjoy!